If you’re ready to get rid of unwanted body hair for good, laser hair removal might be your next step.

 2. Is laser hair removal permanent?

-After completing up to six sessions, “Most patients see nearly permanent, if not permanent, results,” explains Dr. Javad Sajan, M.D., of Allure Esthetic Plastic Surgery.
+After completing up to six sessions, “Most patients see nearly permanent, if not permanent, results,” explains Dr. Javad Sajanof Allure Esthetic Plastic Surgery (opens in new tab).
 “Some patients or body areas may necessitate a follow-up treatment every year or so.”

 So, laser hair removal may not be a totally maintenance-free method after all.
 That said, an annual touch-up sounds pretty reasonable compared to a weekly shaving routine or monthly waxing appointment.